jaccomoc/jactl/docs/docs/faq.md

 ## How big is the compiler?

-The Jactl source code currently is about 25K lines of code after stripping out comments and blank lines (or 33K including comments and blank lines).
+The Jactl source code currently is about 30K lines of code after stripping out comments and blank lines (or 40K lines including comments and blank lines).

 ## How many test cases are there?

-There are currently over 11,000 individual test cases.
+There are currently roughly 15,000 individual test cases.
 Each test case is a Jactl script that is compiled, run, and then verified against the expected result (or the expected error).

+## Was any of Jactl written by AI?

+No, AI was not used in the development of Jactl, nor was it used to produce any of the documentation.
+The only use of AI was to help in producing the drawings on the home page of the Jactl website.

 ## What other libraries does Jactl depend on?